-You’re being told to ram your feet into the wall in a slight upward angle, so that your toes are higher up than your heel.
+All beginners are being told to ram their feet into the wall in a slight upward angle, so that the toes are higher up than the heel.
 Your waist should lean close to the wall.
-Your hands, wrists, and arms shouldn’t normally be exposed to much force or strain.
+Moreover, your hands, wrists, and arms shouldn’t normally be exposed to much force or strain.
 When you swing the ice tools into the wall, you don’t use any force.
 It’s the swinging motion that gets them up to speed and easily into the wall.

 On the first exercise, you climb two or three feet up the wall, then back down.
 You’re not tied in yet.
 Then your knowledgeable, friendly instructor will provide some helpful feedback and more guidance.
 He will ask each of you how confident you are with belaying.
 The Yorkshire couple were very experienced.

 My partner, despite his previous ice climbing and indoor climbing experience from many years ago, actually wasn’t that familiar with the belaying technique.
 He remembered how to tie a double figure of eight, but he did not remember how to insert the rope into the ATC belaying device, or how to attach the ATC to the harness.
 Obviously this does not in any way reflect badly on him.
 He is a cool dude, just hadn’t done much belaying lately.